 The telecommunication industry is in the process of introducing the new and powerful 5G technology and the IoT.
 This technology is planned to use higher frequencies some of which are effective transmitted only over a short distance and are poorly transmitted through solid materials.
 This will probably mean more antenna’s; full-scale implementation could require at least one antenna per every 10 to 12 houses in urban areas!
-Click here to read more about the dangers of 5G.
+I wrote an extensive article on the dangers of 5G radiation.

 More than 180 scientists and doctors from 35 countries , have recommended a moratorium on the introduction of 5G technology until its potential hazards on human health and the environment have been fully investigated by scientists independent of the telecommunication industry.

 Can Cell Tower Radiation Really Cause Cancer?